mkopylec/errorest-spring-boot-starter/README.md

 ```

 ## HTTP response format
-The starter maps all unhandled exceptions to specific ErroREST HTTP response.
+The starter maps all unhandled exceptions to specific ErroREST HTTP responses.

 ### JSON format
 If the incoming HTTP request contains `Accept: application/json` header, the HTTP response will contain `Content-Type: application/json` header.